Varaždin County

 Varaždin County (Varaždinska županija) is a county in Hrvatsko Zagorje.
 It is named after its county seat, the city of Varaždin.

+County day (Dan županije) is celebrated on 5 September.

 Geography

 The county contains the city of Varaždin, the towns of: Ivanec, Ludbreg, Lepoglava, Novi Marof and Varaždinske Toplice, as well as 22 municipalities.
 It covers an area of 1262 km2 and had a population of 175,951 in the 2011 census.

 Varaždin County borders Slovenia to the northwest, Međimurje County to the north, Krapina-Zagorje County to the southwest, Zagreb County to the south, and Koprivnica-Križevci County to the southeast, with a small portion of the latter separating it from Hungary.

 The Drava flows along the northern border of the county.
 There are three reservoirs on the river – Lake Ormož, Lake Varaždin and Lake Dubrava.
 All of them are partially located within the county.
 Another river flowing through the county is the Bednja, which also confluences with the Drava within the county.
 There are also the mountains of Ivanščica (also known as Ivančica) and Kalnik.